 Best G-Sync PC Gaming Monitors of 2016

-While G-Sync was released back in 2013 it really wasn't until last year that I was on board with the monitors being made for it.
-Improvements in IPS technology as well as quality improvements are what won me over.
+While G-Sync was released back in 2013 it really wasn't until last year that I was on board with these monitors.
+Improvements in IPS technology, as well as price, have made them more attractive for the average gamer.

 Best PC Gaming G-Sync Monitors 2016 Update